-We speak to a Belfast man with dementia who has gained a new lease of life through our Side by Side service.
+We speak to a Belfast man with dementia who has gained a new lease of life through our volunteering service.

 Ian and Raymond get on like old friends